Asher Anshel Daskal: The first diamond

 Daskal cut and polished the first diamond at the first diamond plant in Israel in Petah Tikva.

 He kept that very first diamond in his vault for nearly 50 years.

 In 1986 Harry Oppenheimer Diamond Museum was opened at the Israel Diamond Exchange center.
 Anshel lent that very first diamond to the museum for a display.
 The first diamond was on display for a few years and was known as being "Daskal's diamond".
 With the museum closing the diamond was returned to Anshel's family in 2021.

 Awards and recognition

 In 1988 Asher Anshel Daskal received the Dignitary award from the Israel Diamond Manufacturers' Association in their first award ceremony and was invited to the second one in 1989.
 In 1989 Daskal received the founders awards from the Israel Diamond Exchange.
 The award was presented to him by Moshe Schnitzer the Israel Diamond Exchange President (1967-1993).

-June 30th 2022 was a commemoration ceremony for Daskal at the Israeli Diamond Exchange center.

 On July 6, 1990, Asher Anshel Daskal died, at the age of 82.

+In 2020 to commemorate Anshel’s legacy a TV script for a limited series was written based on his life by his grand daughter Nurit Asher Vagner and her son Itai Adam Vagner.

+The script is currently in development and in review at US and EU production companies.